A Heartfelt Journey of Love: Choosing Not to Treat Feline Diabetes

 Pay close attention to how much energy they want to expend each day; some days they might feel more playful, while others call for extra rest.
 Being flexible and responsive to their mood and needs shows you’re truly tuned in.
 And although you won’t mention professionals here, it’s always important to keep up with regular check-ins with those who understand their needs best, so any changes can be noticed and addressed promptly.

-How important is emotional support in managing my companion’s well-being?
+How important is emotional support in keeping my cat comfortable and at ease?

 What should I be cautious about when trying alternative therapies?